imagekitio/docs-keep-a-changelog/api-reference/media-api/copy-folder.md

 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}
-base64 encoding of
+base64 encoding of `your_private_api_key:`

-`your_private_api_key:`

-\

-Note the colon in the end
+**Note the colon in the end.**
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="sourceFolderPath" type="string" %}
 The full path to the source folder you want to copy.
-For example -
+For example - `/path/of/source/folder`.

-`/path/of/source/folder`

-.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="destinationPath" type="string" %}
 Full path to the destination folder where you want to copy the source folder into.
-For example -
+For example - `/path/of/destination/folder`.

-`/path/of/destination/folder/`

-.
 {% endswagger-parameter %}

 {% swagger-response status="200" description="On success, you will receive a jobId which can be used to get the copy operation's status." %}